Explosive Report Exposes the Molten Core of the Brexit, Trump, Russia Scandal

 Bannon has described Breitbart as “the platform of the alt-right” and characterised the website as his “weapons”.
 Since Cambridge Analytica’s special targeting software was classified by the UK Government as a “weapons grade” technology (the Ministry of Defence “had to be told if it was going to be deployed in another country”). the military imagery may not be a metaphor.

 Trump’s former National Security Adviser, General Michael Flynn, awaiting sentencing for various counts of lying to the FBI, was also a consultant to Cambridge Analytica during the Trump campaign.
 In a speech days after

-Calls for a Full Investigation and New Laws to Protect from Foreign Interference
+Calls for a Full Investigation and New Laws to Protect Against Foreign Interference

-But, now it appears it’s not just dark money which is the focus of the NCA investigation.
-The parliamentary report examines evidence that Russia had access to the Cambridge Analytica database, itself compiled through the hacking of between 50 to 170 million Facebook users, and reveals this has been referred to the NCA by the Information Commissioner Elisabeth Denham.
+But, now it appears it’s not just dark money which is the focus of the investigation.
+The parliamentary report examines evidence that Russia had access to the Cambridge Analytica database, itself compiled through the hacking of between 50 to 170 million Facebook users, and reveals this has been referred to the National Crime Agency by the Information Commissioner, Elisabeth Denham.

-(Byline Times has asked the NCA whether Russian interference now forms part of its probe and is awaiting a reply.)
+Byline Times has asked the National Crime Agency whether Russian interference now forms part of its probe but did not receive a response.

-The report will also be of interest to the Mueller inquiry and various US congressional investigations into Russian interference in the US, and the many overlaps with UK politics.
+The report will also be of interest to the Mueller inquiry and various US congressional investigations into Russian interference in the US, with regards to the many overlaps with UK politics.